kchitap/London/README.md

   different student is "odd", the similar ones are the baseline or normal
 - The odd student is in a separate section with a heading stating that they are different.
 They are at the end because they are the one thing that sticks out
-- The content in the sidebar is on the side because white it relates to the students it does not directly relate to the idea that one student is the odd one out
+- The content in the aside is on the side because white it relates to the students it does not directly relate to the idea that one student is the odd one out.
+Each different aside is after the student content so that it lines up with the student it connects to directly
 - The footer contains information that is necessary to know, such as the creators and the original student pages, but is not directly connected to the content